fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/getting-started.md

 ### Sign in

-Once the extension is installed, log into your Azure account - in the Azure App Service explorer viewlet, click "Sign in to Azure..." and follow the instructions.
+Once the extension is installed, log into your Azure account - in the Azure App Service extension explorer, click "Sign in to Azure..." and follow the instructions.

 ## Prerequisite Check